tagion/tagion/docs/gov/glossary/index.md

 ## Consensus

-Consensus refers to the process by which  [Nodes](/gov/glossary#nodes) agree on the transactions (and their order) to be recorded in the shared [Database](/gov/glossary#distributed-database).
-It ensures the integrity, security of the Tagion Network by making sure that all participating nodes maintain a consistent view of the current state of data without relying on a central authority.
+Consensus refers to the process by which  [Nodes](/gov/glossary#nodes) agree on the transactions (and their order) to be recorded in the shared [Database](/gov/glossary#database).
+It ensures the [integrity](/gov/glossary#integrity), security of the Tagion Network by making sure that all participating nodes maintain a consistent view of the current state of data without relying on a central authority (see ["permissionlessness"](/gov/glossary#permissiones--permissionlessness)).

-In the Tagion Network, consensus is reached using an Asynchronous Byzantine Fault Tolerant (ABFT) consensus algorithm called Hashgraph.
+In the Tagion Network, consensus is reached using an [Asynchronous Byzantine Fault Tolerant (ABFT)](/gov/glossary#byzantine-fault-tolerance-bft) consensus algorithm called [Hashgraph](/gov/glossary#hashgraph).

 ## Consistency